 - Create a series of videos and email them to your audience members.
 The videos can be embedded in a Dynamic PDF and attached to your email, or you could host the videos on your website and link to them.

 - Create an electronic brochure, complete with a product animation and a testimonial video from one of your customers and send via email.
-Rich media such as Flash and video can be embedded in a Dynamic PDF and designed with surrounding text and images.
+Rich media such as HTML5 and video can be embedded in a Dynamic PDF and designed with surrounding text and images.

-Following up to your presentation is by far one of the greatest factors in determining success.
+Following up your presentation is by far one of the greatest factors in determining success.
 Even if your in-person presentation was exceptional, a lack of follow-through will cause momentum to subside that is very difficult to regain.
 The worst that could happen is that after you have introduced your product as the right solution, the prospect selects your competition because you didn’t reach out to them.

 Examine your own follow-up strategy.
 Do you have a schedule in place?
-Have you developed engaging materials that reinforce your presentation’s message and persuade the audience members to take the next step?
+Have you developed engaging sales materials that reinforce your presentation’s message and persuade the audience members to take the next step?
 Your sales presentation’s second act, your follow-up, should be as compelling as the first.